 In the Chinese legal system, you are presumed guilty until proven innocent.
 Dee is in the position of having to disprove the accusations against him, while his accusers never had to show proof.
-As you will read in the linked file (click on "Learn more" below), the accusations against Dee of child molestation make no logical sense and are filled with contradictions.
+As we discuss in our report, the accusations against Dee of child molestation make no logical sense and are filled with contradictions.

 Dee was offered two opportunities to get a sentence reduction.
 Not only was Dee pressured to implicate his immediate supervisor, the Head of Primary, he is also currently under intense pressure to sign a confession after he was falsely convicted.
 He has done neither.
 He has maintained his innocence from the day he was detained through today.
 Because he refuses to confess, Dee is subject to consequences within the prison, and his requests are often ignored and his basic needs not met.
 His decision has come with extremely negative consequences, which Dee endures day in and day out.

 Regardless of all the testimony in Dee’s favor, all that was needed for him to be convicted was the possibility of Dee’s presence with the accusing children.
 Chinese law gives children the benefit of the doubt, above all other testimony.
 Based on this, he was sentenced to 12 years in prison.